Code-Institute-Submissions/CI-Milestone-1_Michael_Newham_Resume/README.md

         YES > Needs to be added to the README.md and appearing on GitHub.

     c) Attribute code imported from external sources.
 Both 'in-line' comments and README.
-        CHECK > For links to BootStrap, FontAwesome, etc. Also code for contact.html.
+        YES > For links to BootStrap, FontAwesome, etc, are included.

     d) Seperate / identify code from external website.
         YES - in conjunction with attribution above.